Roshrini/mxnet/docs/tutorials/scala/char_lstm.md

         scala> val numHidden = 512
         numHidden: Int = 512

-        scala> // embedding dimension, which is, map a char to a 256 dim vector scala> val numEmbed = 256
+        scala> // The embedding dimension, which maps a char to a 256 dim vector scala> val numEmbed = 256
         numEmbed: Int = 256

-        scala> // number of lstm layer
-        scala> val numLstmLayer = 3
+        scala> // The number of lstm layers scala> val numLstmLayer = 3
         numLstmLayer: Int = 3